ShowBaba/bifrost-cli/README.md

 If you want to contribute to Bifrost CLI, please submit a pull request on GitHub.

 ## License
-Bifrost is released under the MIT License.
+Bifrost CLI is released under the MIT License.
 See LICENSE for details.